9ary/wank.party/README.md

 When running in a production enviornment, run `python app.py` at least once and then read the SQL stuff below before you let it go for good.

+`wsgi-disable-file-wrapper = true` is required in your INI file to properly use the QR code API.

 nginx configuration is available in `nginx/`, modify it to suit your environment.
 **nginx is required to run wank.party properly**.